 - Hidden: supplementary file hosting: $25/month

-Total Notion line item: ~$1,000/month. $12,000/year.
-The difference between this and the sticker price ($300/month, $3,600/year) is 3.3×.
-Most teams have no idea.
+Total: ~$1,000/month. $12,000/year.
+The gap between this and the sticker price ($300/month, $3,600/year) is 3.3×.

-Where a self-hosted alternative saves money
+What a self-hosted alternative actually saves

-Let's run the same math for AppFlowy and AFFiNE — the two most credible open source Notion replacements in 2026.
+Let's run the same math for AppFlowy and AFFiNE, the two most credible open source Notion replacements in 2026.

 AppFlowy self-hosted